-With 2.8 million readers across all platforms for its French-language titles, TVA is the top publisher of French-language magazines in Québec and a leader in the Canadian magazine publishing industry with 9.3 million cross-platform readers.
-The showbiz and celebrity news magazine 7 Jours is its most popular title with 738,000 readers on all platforms per week.
+With more than 3.2 million readers across all platforms for its French-language titles, TVA is the top publisher of French-language magazines in Québec and a leader in the Canadian magazine publishing industry with 9.8 million cross-platform readers.
+The showbiz and celebrity news magazine 7 Jours remains the reference in the field with 558,000 readers on all platforms per week.

-Canada's lifestyle standard-setter for more than 30 years, Canadian Living is the most popular paidcirculation magazine among Canadian women with 4.1 million readers on all platforms, while its Frenchlanguage counterpart, Coup de pouce, is the most popular print magazine among women, reaching nearly 1 million women per month.
+Canada's lifestyle standard-setter, Canadian Living reaches 3.9 million readers on all platforms, while its French-language counterpart, Coup de pouce, is the most popular French-language print magazine among women, reaching 1.4 million cross-platform readers per month.

-ELLE Canada is the country's top fashion and beauty magazine with nearly 1.9 million cross-platform readers.
-Clin d'œil is the most popular fashion and beauty magazine in Québec with 686,000 cross-platform readers.
+ELLE Canada is the country's top fashion and beauty magazine with more than 1.7 million cross-platform readers.
+Clin d'œil is the most popular fashion and beauty French-language magazine in Québec with 662,000 cross-platform readers.